Cambodian New Year (cont'd)

 - • Small jasmine flower braids to put on every offering

-- • And the special offering for Tungsak Tevy is her favorite food, Fig fruit.
+- • And the special offering for Korakak Tevy is her favorite food cooking oil.

 In addition, they make a hand-made lantern in the shape of a star lighted with candle.
 Each night, they gather before the altar and do the praying service by reciting dharma.
 During the day, old folks prepare foods and bring them to Buddhist temple while young folks play folk games.
 The biggest celebration for Khmer New Year is April 16, the last day when most people go to the Buddhist temple.
 Other religion followers celebrate the New Year a little bit different.
 The whole point is that everybody really has a good time.
 People who live in the city goes back to their native village and feast with their relatives and friends.